Scholarships

 We remind you that this last point (the CEEB code) is particularly important to this nomination process, as these nominations will recognize students who would not be considered for this award based solely on their academic achievement.

-From nominations we receive, we will select up to 20 nominees from Rhode Island (up to 10 male students, 10 female students).
-We will notify you when we have submitted nominations to the Presidential Scholars Commission, but you will not hear further from us on the nominations.
+From nominations we receive, we will select up to 20 nominees from Rhode Island.
+We will notify superintendents when we have submitted nominations to the Presidential Scholars Commission, but you will not hear further from us on the nominations.

 The Commission will select finalists early next year, and Scholars will be announced in the spring.
 Scholars will receive an expense-paid trip to Washington, D.C.